teddyld/threejs-journey/README.md

-# Threejs Journey
+# Three.js Journey

-> A collection of threejs experiences from the excellent threejs journey course by Bruno Simon
+> A collection of three.js experiences from the excellent "three.js journey" course by Bruno Simon